 If you're in this position, here's everything you should know about getting a service dog for anxiety or depression, including what it entails, how an assistance dog can help with these mental health conditions, and the costs involved.

 The Right Type of Service Dog

 Is a dog that alleviates anxiety and depression in people considered a psychiatric service dog or an emotional support animal (ESA)?
-If you're not sure about the difference between these two types of service dogs, read this explanation before continuing further.
+If you're unsure about the difference between these two types of service dogs, read this explanation before continuing further.

-Psychiatric service dogs and emotional support dogs are the two types that are “qualified” for people with these mental conditions, and below I'll explain how either of these types of assistance animals can help you, and everything else you need to know about both.
+Psychiatric service dogs and emotional support dogs are the two types that are “qualified” for people with these mental conditions.
+Below, I'll explain how either of these types of assistance animals can help you and everything else you need to know about both.

 The Psychiatric Service Dog

 According to the ADA (Americans with Disabilities Act), “A service animal is a dog that is individually trained to do work or perform tasks for a person with a disability… The work or task a dog has been trained to provide must be directly related to the person’s disability.”
 (1)